Snapbrillia/quadraticvoting/src/README.md

 To prevent noticeable growth of the datum attached to a project UTxO, `Tx_v` will require the production of a new UTxO along with reproducing the project's authenticity UTxO.
-But it will also require the datum of that UTxO to be updated such that it'll only increase the total received funds (rather than appending donors' information).
+But it will also require the datum of that UTxO to be updated such that it'll only increment the total received donations (rather than appending donors' information).

 So a `Tx_v` will comprise of these inputs: